ansible-collections/community.general/docs/docsite/rst/filter_guide-abstract_informations-lists_of_dictionaries-remove_keys.rst

 remove_keys
 """""""""""

-Use the filter ``remove_keys`` if you have a list of dictionaries and want to remove certain keys.
+Use the filter :ansplugin:`community.general.remove_keys#filter` if you have a list of dictionaries and want to remove certain keys.

 .. note:: The output of the examples in this section use the YAML callback plugin.
 Quoting: "Ansible output that can be quite a bit easier to read than the default JSON formatting."
-See :ref:`the documentation for the community.general.yaml callback plugin <ansible_collections.community.general.yaml_callback>`.
+See See :ansplugin:`the documentation for the community.general.yaml callback plugin <community.general.yaml#callback>`.

 Let us use the below list in the following examples: